How we work

 The ISS is registered as a non-profit trust in South Africa and is accountable to a board of trustees.

-Professor Gilbert Khadiagala is the Jan Smuts Professor of International Relations and Head of Department at the University of the Witwatersrand, South Africa.
-He trained as a political scientist in Kenya, Canada and the United States, and specialises in African international relations, conflict management and resolution, African regional and sub-regional institutions, and comparative political institutions.
+Prof Gilbert M Khadiagala is Emeritus Professor of International Relations at the University of the Witwatersrand, South Africa.
+He trained as a political scientist in Kenya, Canada and the United States, and specialises in African international relations, conflict management and resolution, regional and sub-regional institutions, and comparative political institutions.

-Dr Iraj Abedian is the founder and Chairman of Pan-African Capital Holdings and founder and Chief Executive Officer of Pan-African Investment and Research Services.
-Iraj’s experience includes group chief economist at Standard Bank and non-executive director at Transnet and SA Tourism.
-He was also on former South African president Thabo Mbeki’s Economic Advisory Panel.
+Dr Iraj Abedian is the founder and Chairman of Pan-African Capital Holdings and founder and CEO of Pan-African Investment and Research Services.
+His experience includes group chief economist at Standard Bank and non-executive director at Transnet and SA Tourism.
+Iraj was also on former South African president Thabo Mbeki's Economic Advisory Panel.

-Dr Marianne Camerer is a Senior Lecturer at the University of Cape Town's Nelson Mandela School of Public Governance where she teaches ethical leadership and public accountability.
-After starting her research career at ISS in 1995 she co-founded the international non-governmental organisation, Global Integrity, in Washington DC.
-Marianne is a Yale World Fellow and currently serves on the advisory board of the Allard Prize for International Integrity.
+Dr Marianne Camerer is an interdisciplinary scholar at the University of Cape Town's Nelson Mandela School of Public Governance working on anti-corruption, democratic governance and accountable leadership.
+She convenes the Public Leadership and Governance module of the Master of Development Policy and Practice.
+After starting her research career at ISS in 1995, she co-founded the international NGO, Global Integrity, in Washington, DC.
+Marianne is a Yale World Fellow and serves on the board of Corruption Watch, South Africa.

-Maxi Schoeman is Professor Emeritus (Political Sciences) at the University of Pretoria.
-She is a visiting professor at King’s College, London and a member of the Academy of Science of South Africa.
-She also serves as deputy chairperson of the Institute for Global Dialogue.
+Until her untimely passing in September 2025, Maxi Schoeman served as a valued trustee.
+She was Professor Emeritus (Political Sciences) at the University of Pretoria where she lead the Ocean Regions Programme, a Visiting Professor at King's College, London and a member of the Academy of Science of South Africa.

 Advisory Council